-4.7 Extension of Paid Parental Leave on a Half-Pay Basis
+10.7 Extension of Paid Parental Leave on a Half-Pay Basis

-- 4.7.1 An employee may request and an employer may agree to extend the amount of paid maternity, adoption or spousal leave for which the employee qualifies by the employee taking the leave on half-pay i.e. - 12 weeks paid maternity and adoption leave may be extended to 24 weeks at half-pay - 1 week paid spousal leave may be extended to 2 weeks at half-pay - 4.7.2 An employee cannot take pre natal/pre-adoption leave on half-pay. - 4.7.3 The employee may choose to combine a period of full and half-pay but this option should be made before the commencement of the parental leave.
-The employer would not be expected to agree to any change in leave payments once leave has commenced unless the employee offers a substantial reason for the change. - 4.7.4 The minimum period of parental leave on half-pay is two calendar weeks (irrespective of the rate of pay for the period).
-The leave may be taken in conjunction with long service leave and recreation leave, including at half-pay in accordance with the relevant Ministerial Directives. - 4.7.5 Granting of the parental leave on a half-pay basis is subject to departmental convenience however requests for leave should not be unreasonably refused. - 4.7.6 Leave Accrual: The period of the leave will be recognised as normal full time or part time service applying to the employee at the time of taking the leave, i.e. accrual of sick leave, recreation and long service leave will remain at the normal entitlement for the period of half-pay parental leave for employees working full time and at the relevant proportional rate for employees working part-time. - 4.7.7 Leave Debit: Periods of half-pay parental leave will be debited on a full-time equivalent basis e.g. half-pay maternity or adoption leave for a period of 24 weeks will attract a debit of 12 weeks from full pay credits; half-pay spousal leave for a period of 2 weeks will attract a debit of 1 week from full pay credits. - 4.7.8 Locality Allowance: For those employees with an entitlement under an industrial instrument, this allowance will be paid on a proportionate basis for the period of the leave i.e. half the normal entitlement. - 4.7.9 Public Holidays falling Within a Period of Parental Leave Taken at Half-Pay: Public holidays falling within periods of half-pay are paid for at the half-pay rate.
+- 10.7.1 An employee may request and an employer may agree to extend the amount of paid maternity, adoption, surrogacy or spousal leave for which the employee qualifies by the employee taking the leave on half-pay i.e. - 14 weeks paid maternity, adoption and surrogacy leave may be extended to 28 weeks at halfpay - 1 week paid spousal leave may be extended to 2 weeks at half-pay - 10.7.2 An employee cannot take pre-natal, pre-adoption or pre-surrogacy leave on half-pay. - 10.7.3 The employee may choose to combine a period of full and half-pay but this option should be made before the commencement of the parental leave.
+The employer would not be expected to agree to any change in leave payments once leave has commenced unless the employee offers a substantial reason for the change. - 10.7.4 The minimum period of parental leave on half-pay is two calendar weeks (irrespective of the rate of pay for the period).
+The leave may be taken in conjunction with long service leave and recreation leave, including at half-pay in accordance with the relevant Ministerial Directives. - 10.7.5 Granting of the parental leave on a half-pay basis is subject to departmental convenience however requests for leave should not be unreasonably refused. - 10.7.6 Leave Accrual: The period of the leave will be recognised as normal full-time or part-time service applying to the employee at the time of taking the leave, i.e. increments and accrual of sick leave, recreation leave and long service leave will remain at the normal entitlement for the period of half-pay parental leave for employees working full-time and at the relevant proportional rate for employees working part-time. - 10.7.7 Leave Debit: Periods of half-pay parental leave will be debited on a full-time equivalent basis e.g. half-pay maternity, adoption or surrogacy leave for a period of 28 weeks will attract a debit of 14 weeks from full pay credits; half-pay spousal leave for a period of 2 weeks will attract a debit of 1 week from full pay credits. - 10.7.8 Locality Allowance: For those employees with an entitlement under an industrial instrument, this allowance will be paid on a proportionate basis for the period of the leave i.e. half the normal entitlement. - 10.7.9 Public Holidays falling Within a Period of Parental Leave Taken at Half-Pay: Public holidays falling within periods of half-pay are paid for at the half-pay rate.
 Where a public holiday falls either at the beginning or at the end of a period of half paid leave, and is immediately preceded/followed by a period of unpaid leave, the public holiday shall be paid at the half-pay rate.

-4.8 Promotion
+10.8 Promotion

-- 4.8.1 An employee on paid or unpaid parental leave continues to maintain their rights to promotion as if they were on duty.
-An employee can apply for and succeed in being promoted and transferred as well as lodging appeals and grievances. - 4.8.2 An employee cannot be denied promotion because they are unavailable to take up duty before the completion of the paid or unpaid parental leave.
+- 10.8.1 An employee on paid or unpaid parental leave continues to maintain their rights to promotion as if they were on duty.
+An employee can apply for and succeed in being promoted and transferred as well as lodging appeals and grievances. - 10.8.2 An employee cannot be denied promotion because they are unavailable to take up duty before the completion of the paid or unpaid parental leave.

-4.9 Professional Development
+10.9 Professional Development

-4.9.1 An employee on parental leave may be offered opportunities for professional development to keep their skills current.
+10.9.1 An employee on parental leave may be offered opportunities for professional development to keep their skills current.
 The employee's participation in this training or development is voluntary.